Assange’s bail hearing requested to be private ‘for US national security’

 The WikiLeaks founder flew into his native Australia on Wednesday a free man after a two-hour court appearance before a judge in the US territory of the Northern Mariana Islands in the Pacific just after midnight, where he pleaded guilty to a single charge after the US dropped 17 other espionage charges against him.

-It comes after an extraordinary few days following his dramatic release from Belmarsh Prison in London on Monday, in the wake of the plea agreement being signed on June 19 and a bail hearing which was heard in private the next day.
+It comes after an extraordinary few days following his dramatic release from Belmarsh Prison in London on Monday, in the wake of the plea agreement being signed on June 19 and a bail hearing which was heard in private the next day at Westminster Magistrates’ Court.

-Details of the bail hearing have been shrouded in secrecy, with the Crown Prosecution Service (CPS) refusing to provide information – other than the date on which it was held in private and court listings staff having no knowledge of it, and unable to find any record of it taking place.
+Details of the bail hearing have been shrouded in secrecy, with the Crown Prosecution Service (CPS) refusing to provide information – other than the date on which it was held in private and the location – and court listings staff having no knowledge of it and unable to find any record of it taking place.

 It has now been revealed the “urgent” bail application was requested to be heard in private under Criminal Procedure Rules on the grounds that “the plea agreement between the US and Julian Assange was confidential and sensitive in terms of national security for the US”, a judicial spokesperson said.